vibetrace/api/README.markdown

 5. `401 Unauthorized` - returned by all http methods when auth credentials are missing or are wrong.
 6. `403 Forbidden` - returned by all http methods when the client is authenticated but he does not have access to the requested resource.
 6. `404 Not Found` - returned by all http methods when the resource specified in the URI does not exist.
 7. `500 Internal Server Error` - returned by all http methods when an error has occured on Vibetrace servers.
-Please report these errors back to up at [support@vibetrace.com](mailto:support@vibetrace.com)
+Please report these errors at [alext@vibetrace.com](mailto:alext@vibetrace.com)

 Auth
 ----